semaphoreci/semaphore/docs/docs/using-semaphore/organizations.md

 ## Managing users {#people}

 Semaphore users a [Role Based Access Control](./rbac) model to manage permissions at the organization and project level.

-You can add up to 500 persons to an organization.
+Free plans are limited to 5 users per organization.
+Paid plans have no user limit.

 You can only invite people with GitHub or BitBucket accounts to your organization.